 I am lucky to enjoy a performance career that includes solo, chamber, and orchestral playing.
-I won the position of principal flutist of the Peoria Symphony in 1993 and, in addition to hundreds of performances in that role over the course of 20 years, I have performed as soloist with the symphony in works of Bach, Ciardi, Martin, Mozart, Nielsen, and, most recently, in the Ibert Concerto.
-I’m also principal flutist of the Peoria Bach Festival Orchestra for which I perform Bach’s cantatas and oratorios, Brandenburg concertos, suites, concertos of Telemann and C. P. E. Bach, and the chamber music of Bach and his contemporaries.
+I won the position of principal flutist of the Peoria Symphony in 1993 and, in addition to hundreds of performances in that role over the course of 20 years, I performed as soloist with the symphony in works of Bach, Ciardi, Ibert, Martin, Mozart, and Nielsen.
+I currrently serve as principal flutist of the Peoria Bach Festival Orchestra for which I perform Bach’s cantatas and oratorios, Brandenburg concertos, suites, concertos of Telemann and C. P. E. Bach, and the chamber music of Bach and his contemporaries.

 I’ve played Joachim Andersen’s music all over the place, including London, Denmark, Bruno Walter Auditorium at New York’s Lincoln Center, as a guest artist at universities, and at conventions of the National Flute Association and the German and British flute societies.
 I always enjoy opportunities to present illustrated programs with commentary about Andersen’s intriguing life and music.